apioo/fusio/README.md

 **[Adapter](https://www.fusio-project.org/adapter)**

 An adapter is a plugin to the Fusio system which can be used to connect to other remote services.
-I.e. you could create a new adapter which speaks to a specific API or other remote service.
+I.e. you could create a new adapter which speaks to a specific API or other remote services.
 This is easy to develop since you can build it in a separate repository.
 Please use the keyword `fusio-adapter` in your `composer.json` file so that adapter gets listed automatically on our website.

 **[Backend-App](https://github.com/apioo/fusio-backend)**

-This is the Angular app which is used as GUI to control the backend.
+This is the Angular app which is used as UI to control the backend.
 It is the main app to improve the Fusio backend.
 But you are also free to develop new apps for special use cases which talk to the internal API of Fusio.

 ## Testing

 We have a high PHPUnit test case coverage.
-Beside this it is always great if users checkout the current master version of the project and try to test every aspect of the system.
+Besides this it is always great if users checkout the current master version of the project and try to test every aspect of the system.
 In case you have found an issue please report it through the issue tracker.